JuanAlejandro/Postaround/README.md

 ## Using the app

-### 1. Get a sandbox user
+### 1. Make you a Sandbox user

 Since the app is only for demo purposes is in **[Sandbox Mode](https://www.instagram.com/developer/sandbox/)**.
 It is however a fully functional environment that allows developers to test the Instagram API.

-To get a Sandbox user send me email to [jalejandro.hperez@gmail.com](mailto:jalejandro.hperez@gmail.com).
+To make you a Sandbox user send me an email to [jalejandro.hperez@gmail.com](mailto:jalejandro.hperez@gmail.com).
 After your account has been confirmed as a Sandbox user, you'll be able to start using the app.

 If your account hasn't been enabled as a Sandbox user, the app will show a view similar to the image below.